leonkelvin2000/fianance2/README.md

 - GitHub
 - Jupyter Notebook

-To Do:
+## Segment 2:

 - Description of preliminary data preprocessing
+In the SQL database, we imported SQLite.
+We updated the features_df column titles to be more user friendly.
+SQLite was optimal for our purposes as it connects seamlessly with Jupyter Noteook.
+We also liked that it has version controls, financial analysis tools, and other features that will make it helpful for our group's online collaboration.
+Nulls were eliminated when cleaning the data.

-- Description of preliminary feature engineering and preliminary feature selection, including their decision-making process
+- Description of preliminary feature engineering and preliminary feature selection, including their decision-making process.

+As a group, we spoke about which features we wanted to keep and those that weren't required for our analysis.
+We decided that the primary key and target columns age and salary.
+The features/columns that we decided to keep included work_class, education, martital_status, occupation, relationship, race, sex, hours_per_week, and native_country as we believe that we will be able to draw some interesting data and findings with categories based on the target of age and salary.
+However, we decided to drop some columns that were either ambiguous, or not helpful, for example, 'Education_ID_number" was a column eliminated for our study.

 - Description of how data was split into training and testing sets

+We created an interjoin between these tables that incorporated the target and the chosen features.

-- Explanation of model choice, including limitations and benefits
+- Explanation of model choice, including limitations and benefits We chose this model

 [Google slide presentation](https://docs.google.com/presentation/d/1e75PlXyeV8oXER-KKV7Z1XRlbs467yrbDvGK3vjCtoo/edit?usp=sharing)